 Radiation therapy is most often used with chemotherapy (called chemoradiation).

-This type of cancer is treated a machine outside the body.
+This type of cancer is treated by a machine outside the body.
 Short bursts are aimed at the cancer.
 The beam can send as much radiation to the site as possible.

 The types used are: